 Board Secretary, Executive Committee, Chair Audit Committee, Co-Chair HR/IT Committee

-Michelle holds a B.S. in Finance from Syracuse University, Martin J. Whitman School of Management.
-Since moving to Northern Virginia in 2003, she has maintained a community presence in numerous volunteer roles in local PTAs, youth sports leagues, and orchestras.
-Her husband, Eliot, is one of the U.S. State Department’s leading experts on nuclear affairs.
+Michelle holds a B.S. in Finance from Syracuse University, Whitman School of Management.
+Since moving to Northern Virginia in 2003, she has maintained a community presence in numerous volunteer roles in local PTAs, youth sports leagues, orchestras, and Town of Vienna commission.
+Her husband, Eliot, is a senior official at the U.S. State Department.

 Social Media Committee, Development Committee

 Anna, who joined the SC Board in 2020, is an experienced volunteer lending her skills to many worthy causes.
 In addition, she is a pro in the social media arena and a welcome addition to our Development Committee.